BaniaFonseca/BaniaFonseca/README.md

 I am a  persevering young man interested in " Research and Engineering", "Machine Learning" ," Operating Systems", "Algorithm "and "Programming".

 - 🔭 I’m currently working on Machine Learning Projects and web development
-- 🌱 I’m currently learning  Django Framework, MongoDB.
+- 🌱 I’m currently learning  Django Framework, MongoDB and Game AI and Reinforcement Learning.
 - 👯 I’m looking to collaborate on software development and Machine Learning projects and research
 - 💬 Ask me about Informatics Engineering